Outline

 - Enter the recipient’s address (if it’s different from the sender’s address).

-- Enable Turbo Service (if available and desired).
+- Enable Boost Mode (if available and desired).

 - Select the route for your swap transaction (see Route Selection).